NickPanyushev/R_stuff/README.md

 # R_stuff
-In this repo I'll store R homeworks and other things new line
+In this repo I store R code